FAQS

 If you need to cancel or reschedule, please provide at least 48 hours' notice to avoid a $200 fee (not covered by insurance).
 Exceptions may be made in cases of emergencies or illness at my discretion.

 Sessions are 55 minutes.
 If you arrive 10 minutes late or more, it will be considered a no-show, and the $200 fee will apply.
-This fee will be charged regardless of whether we reschedule or if you notify me in advance.
+This fee will be charged regardless of whether you notify me in advance.

 -

 Yes.
 While I aim to provide support to a wide range of clients, there are some concerns that are outside my scope of practice.
 I do not work with individuals seeking therapy for OCD, bipolar disorder, substance use, psychosis, or personality disorders, as these issues often require specialized treatment.
-Additionally, I do not work with clients who have current or anticipated legal involvement, are actively considering suicide or engaging in self-harm behaviors, or who have been psychiatrically hospitalized within the past 5 years due to being a danger to themselves or others.
+Additionally, I do not work with clients who have current or anticipated legal involvement, are actively considering suicide or engaging in self-harm behaviors, or who have been psychiatrically hospitalized within the past 3 years.

 -